Back to Blog

 • Opt-out rate

-• ROI metrics (if conversion data available)
+• ROI metrics (if conversion data is available)

 Learn more: Analytics and key metrics